pelithne/k8s/workshop.md

 ### Test the updated application

-To view the updated application, first get the external IP address of the `azure-vote-front` service:
+To view the updated application, first get the external IP address of the `azure-vote-front` service (will be the same as before, since the service was not updated, only the pod):

 ```console
 kubectl get service azure-vote-front